permissionlessweb/core-cosmwasm/contracts/revenue/residual-registry/README.md

 # Terp Residual Registry

 The Terp Residual Registry contract is a CosmWasm smart contract deployed on the Terp chain.
-It allows NFT collection admins to define the residuals that should be paid to them when their NFTs are sold on the Terp chain.
-The residual registry logic is applied as described below.
+It allows NFT collection admins to define the residuals that should be paid to them when their NFTs

 ## Residual Registry Logic